EPIC COUNSELING, PLLC

 • Contact Us

 Appointments are generally 53-55 minutes in length once per week.
 As goals are met, frequency of appointments usually are decreased until counseling is no longer necessary.
 The time scheduled for your appointment is for you and you alone.
 If you need to cancel or reschedule, please do so at least 48 hours ahead of the appointment.
-You will receive a text, email, or voicemail reminder 48 hours ahead, if you so choose in the intake paperwork.
-This is highly recommended, as it will remind you to cancel and avoid late cancel/no show fees.
+You will receive a text, email, or voicemail reminder 48 hours ahead.
+Reminders are highly recommended, as it will remind you to cancel and it helps you avoid late cancel/no show fees.
 These are not able to be charged to your insurance and will be charged to the credit card you are required to keep on file.

 Cancellations and re-scheduled session will be subject to a full charge if NOT RECEIVED AT LEAST 48 HOURS IN ADVANCE.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.